 The most important step when it comes to empowering your employees is showing them that their feedback is important.
 Encourage your employees to provide regular, honest feedback.
 This will increase trust and loyalty between employees and managers.

 This should be included as part of your continuous performance management strategy.
 Continuous performance monitoring establishes open channels of communication and transparent dialogue.
 Send your employees regular surveys so they feel that their voice is important.
 This helps them feel supported as they know they have a channel to air any concerns or grievances.
 It improves communication, strengthens employer-employee relations, and boosts engagement, trust and retention.

 You might decide to use software such as Factorial’s performance management solution to manage your employee surveys.
-Make sure you collect feedback from all directions, including peer and 360 reviews.
+Make sure you collect feedback from all directions, including peer and 360-degree performance reviews.
 This gives you a fuller picture of how every cog in the company is performing.

 The next step is recognising and celebrating your employees’ achievements.
 This will help them feel more empowered and push them to continuously improve their performance.
 Support, encourage and praise your employees.
 Show your employees that you are invested in them.
 With the right culture, employees will feel acknowledged and respected by all areas of the business.
 Help your employees to feel good about their achievements and provide constructive feedback if there are any areas in which they are lacking or not meeting expectations.